DataScribe-Cloud/datascribe_api/README_CLI.md

 **Commands**:

-* `data-tables`: This command retrieves and displays all data tables available in the DataScribe API.
+* `data-tables`: Retrieve and display all available data tables.
-* `data-table`: This command retrieves and displays a specific data table from the DataScribe API.
+* `data-table`: Retrieve and display a specific data table.
-* `data-tables-for-user`: This command retrieves and displays all data tables that the authenticated user has access to in the DataScribe API.
+* `data-tables-for-user`: Retrieve and display all data tables that the authenticated user has access to.
-* `data-table-rows`: This command retrieves and displays rows from a specified data table, allowing you to specify which columns to include.
+* `data-table-rows`: Retrieve and display rows from a specified data table, allowing you to specify which columns to include.
-* `data-table-columns`: This command retrieves and displays the columns of a specified data table in the DataScribe API.
+* `data-table-columns`: Retrieve and display the columns of a specified data table.
-* `data-table-metadata`: This command retrieves and displays metadata for a specified data table in the DataScribe API.
+* `data-table-metadata`: Retrieve and display metadata for a specified data table.
-* `data-table-rows-count`: This command retrieves and displays the number of rows in a specified data table in the DataScribe API.
+* `data-table-rows-count`: Retrieve and display the number of rows in a specified data table.
+* `get-material-by-id`: Get material details by ID from selected providers.
+* `search-materials`: Search for materials using formula, elements, and other filters.
+*
 ---

 ## `datascribe_cli data-tables`

-This command retrieves and displays all data tables available in the DataScribe API.
+Retrieve and display all available data tables.

 **Usage**: